 Airlines and Cruise Ships reserve the right to refuse boarding without adequate ID.

 Visas: Check with your nearest Canadian Embassy or with Immigration Canada.
-Rocky Mountain Holidays [ROCKY-PEAK HOLIDAYS LTD.] is not responsible for guests refused entry into Canada because of inadequate documentation.
+Rocky Mountain Holidays [ROCKY MOUNTAIN HOLIDAYS LTD.] is not responsible for guests refused entry into Canada because of inadequate documentation.
 For further information regarding documentation for entry into Canada, please contact Immigration Canada.
 Single parents or grandparents travelling with children must ensure proper documentation is obtained for entry into Canada.

 Health Regulations: There are no vaccination requirements for international travelers into Canada at this time.